tabarra/txAdmin/docs/dev_notes.md

 - [x] FIXME: references to `playerlistManager.playerlist` or `playerlistManager.getPlayerList()` might want just the list of active players
 - [ ] FIXME: double check what happens when there is more than one player with the same license online
+    - the scenario below also applies to two connected players with same license, the dbData will be out of sync, but i think it only applies to visible stuff in player modal like the notes, which may cause an overwrite
-- [ ] FIXME: dbData state issue when instantiating a DatabasePlayer while ServerPlayer exists for the same player.
+- [x] FIXME: dbData state issue when instantiating a DatabasePlayer while ServerPlayer exists for the same player.
     - consider scenario where the player is on the server, and you search for it on the playerlist
     - (also valid for player join check)
     - there will be 2 player.dbData, states that can be overwritten.